gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In some terminals, this link will be clickable and take you directly to the documentation.

-## Gradle source code for plugin developers in IDEs
+## Gradle API source code for plugin developers in IDEs

-Plugin authors using Eclipse will now have sources of `gradleApi()`, `gradleTestKit()` and `localGroovy()` dependencies downloaded and attached for navigation in the IDE.
+Plugin authors will now have the sources of the `gradleApi()`, `gradleTestKit()` and `localGroovy()` dependencies attached for navigation in the IDE.

+This works out of the box with [Eclipse Buildship](https://projects.eclipse.org/projects/tools.buildship).

-In IDEA, the sources of `gradleApi()` only are attached when [Gradle wrapper](https://docs.gradle.org/6.2/userguide/gradle_wrapper.html#sec:adding_wrapper) is used with `-all` distribution.
+For IDEA, the sources for `gradleApi()` are only attached when the [Gradle wrapper](userguide/gradle_wrapper.html#sec:adding_wrapper) is used with an `-all` distribution.
-This will change and sources for all Gradle APIs will be downloaded on-demand in IDEA regardless of the wrapper used once [this issue](https://youtrack.jetbrains.com/issue/IDEA-231667) is resolved.
+This will change once [IDEA-231667](https://youtrack.jetbrains.com/issue/IDEA-231667) is resolved.
+All Gradle API sources will be downloaded on-demand.

 ## Promoted features
 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.